View Document Text

 Common stocks may go up and down in price quite dramatically, and in the event of an issuer’s bankruptcy or

-amount borrowed either periodically during the life of the security and/or at maturity.
-Alternatively, investors can
+repay the amount borrowed either periodically during the life of the security and/or at maturity.
+Alternatively,

-industry.
-Banks and other financial institutions are greatly affected by interest rates and may be adversely affected by
+banking industry.
+Banks and other financial institutions are greatly affected by interest rates and may be adversely

 Municipal Bonds are debt obligations generally issued to obtain funds for various public purposes, including the